JacquesGarre/FitTracker/README.md

 - npm run build
 - npx cap copy
 - npx cap sync
-- Run in android studio to check for potential bugs
+- Run in android studio (as administrator) to check for potential bugs
 - Go to app flow to build the app from the last commit